photography, painting and meditation

 Vidyadipa (Lesley Burr) discovered meditation whilst a student at Glasgow School of Art in 1982.

 Her focus for many years was developing her artwork, searching for meaning and truth through image making.
 Moving to the remote Shetland Isles in 1994 was to be an important step in becoming a Buddhist.
 Away from all things familiar it was an inspiring time setting up a new studio by the sea, making paintings touched by an elemental windswept landscape.

 “Nature always has a way of helping me see more clearly, finding new themes or ideas and understanding more.
 I love sharing experiences with people, such as with teaching and to see how this can develop through creativity and awareness.”

 Her paintings have an emotional sensitivity, even intensity, they are symbolic landscapes layered with colour, meaning and imagery that represent nature and world.

 Vidyadipa lives in Argyll with her family where the West Coast seeps into the iconography of her work.

 Open to all, these retreats are suitable for both beginners and those with more experience, but no previous experience is assumed.
 All these retreats include introductory meditation teaching and periods of silence.

-On this retreat we will bring awareness to our experience through photography and painting, within a supportive environment to learn and develop a meditation practice.
-There will be less technical teaching than on the April photography retreat, the emphasis is on the 'Art of Being and Seeing'.
-No experience of photography or painting is necessary.
-The teachers Amoghavira and Vidyadipa both share a passion for landscape through their respective mediums of photography and painting.
+On this retreat we will bring awareness to our experience through photography and painting.
+Combining this with meditation in a supportive environment we will learn the 'Art of Being and Seeing'.
+There will be less technical teaching than on the March photography retreat and no previous experience of photography or painting is necessary.

 For more information, please read the retreat information sheet.